ehgus/Helmholtz-adjoint-solver/README.md

 [8] Osnabrugge, Gerwin, Saroch Leedumrongwatthanakun, and Ivo M. Vellekoop.
 "A convergent Born series for solving the inhomogeneous Helmholtz equation in arbitrarily large media."
 Journal of computational physics 322 (2016): 113-124.

 [9] Osnabrugge, Gerwin, Maaike Benedictus, and Ivo M. Vellekoop.
 "Ultra-thin boundary layer for high-accuracy simulations of light propagation."
 Optics express 29.2 (2021): 1649-1658.

+## Name convention

+The name convention refers to julia's reference style guide.

+- module, class: capitalization and camel case: `ForwardSimulation`.
+When a word is next to the abbreivation, you can use small word (`FDTDsolver`).
+- function, method: lowercase with multiple words squashed together (`isequal`,`haskey`).
+When necessary, use underscores as word separators.
+- conciseness is valued, but avoid abbreviation (`index` rather than `i`).
+- It is allowed to use capital letter exceptionally when using a proper noun or a abbreivation.